 As the 20th century began, the credit union idea surfaced in Canada.
 Canada's successful efforts profoundly influenced two Americans: Pierre Jay, the Massachusetts banking commissioner, and Edward A. Filene, a Boston merchant.

-The two men helped organize public hearings on credit union legislation in Massachusetts, leading to passage of the first state credit union act in 1909.
+The two men helped organize public hearings on credit union legislation in Massachusetts, leading to the passage of the first state credit union act in 1909.
 Growth was slow, however.
 Fewer than 10 states passed credit union laws, many unworkable.
 The Massachusetts Credit Union Association grew slowly.

 In 1921, Filene created the Credit Union National Extension Bureau and hired a Massachusetts attorney, Roy F. Bergengren, to help him.
 Bergengren and the Bureau sought effective credit union laws in all states and at the federal level.
 When Bergengren began his efforts, there were only 199 U.S. credit unions, but during the next 13 years, the credit union movement grew dramatically.